ahmedbakr7/cipher-file-transfer/README.md

 -   **Secure Local Key Storage:**
     -   The metadata file (`file_metadata.json`), which stores symmetric keys for shared files, is itself encrypted on the client's machine using a key derived from the user's password (Argon2 KDF + AES).
 -   **File Integrity Verification:** SHA-256 hashes ensure files are not corrupted or tampered with during transfer.
+-   **File Management:** Users can share files and also stop sharing files they previously shared.
 -   **Peer Discovery:** Utilizes a rendezvous server for discovering other peers on the network.
 -   **Direct P2P File Transfers:** Files are transferred directly between peers after secure key exchange.
 -   **Command-Line Interface:** Simple CLI for interacting with the application.